-- a) The proposal has avoided or adequately mitigated impacts on-site The proposal has sought to avoid or mitigate impacts on site in the first instance; and or - b) Where it can be clearly demonstrated that criteria a is not feasible or practicable, a suitable, readily available replacement site which conforms entirely to the specific requirements for the Solent Waders and Brent Geese species concerned and is satisfactorily agreed by the Council and other appropriate bodies is provided and secured for the lifetime of the development.
-There is to be an overall net gain to the Solent Wader and Brent Geese network; and - c) A suitable, readily available replacement site which conforms entirely to the specific requirements for the Solent Waders and Brent Geese species concerned and is satisfactorily agreed by the Council and other appropriate bodies and secured in perpetuity, with a costed Habitat Management and Monitoring Plan.
+a) The proposal has avoided or adequately mitigated impacts on-site; or b) Where it can be clearly demonstrated that criteria a is not feasible or practicable, a suitable, readily available replacement site which conforms entirely to the specific requirements for the Solent Waders and Brent Geese species concerned and is satisfactorily agreed by the Council in consultation with other appropriate bodies is provided and its management secured for the lifetime of the development.
+Secondary Support Areas c) Adequate on-site mitigation is provided; or d) A suitable replacement habitat is provided on a like for like basis broadly close to the site; or e) Where it can be demonstrated that compliance with either criteria c and d is not appropriate, a smaller suitable habitat replacement area is agreed and secured in perpetuity through a costed Habitat Management and Monitoring Plan and a financial contribution (consistent with the approach taken to mitigating and off-setting adverse effects on the Solent Wader and Brent Geese Network) is provided towards a suitable identified site for Solent Waders and Brent Geese.